guillaumegenthial/guillaumegenthial.github.io/_posts/2017-10-01-image-to-latex.markdown

 ```

-> Are'nt you trying to fool us?
-If I understand the code written above, you are feeding the `formula` into the decoder's LSTM!
+> If I understand the code written above, you are feeding the `formula` into the decoder's LSTM!
 In other words, you're not generating any sentence, but merely copying!

 That's partly right!
 The previous code does indeed feed into the decoder's LSTM the actual tokens of the target sequence, and thus is trained to predict the next word at each position.
 It will speedup the training, as errors won't accumulate.
 If the decoder is wrong about the first token, which is the most likely case at the beginning of the training, then, if we feed this token to the next step, the second token will have even smaller chances to be correct!.
 That's why we replace the prediction we feed into the LSTM by the actual true token at training time.